4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 ## Título

 Permite insertar una etiqueta en un objeto.
-The font and the style of this label can be specified.
+Se puede especificar la fuente y el estilo de esta etiqueta.

 You can force a carriage return in the label by using the \ character (backslash).